5 Steps to Raise over $40,000,000 for Apartment Syndications

 Step #1 – Build a Reputation

 Before even entertaining the idea of raising money for deals, Dave was already investing in multifamily utilizing his own capital.
-Also, he was running a sales and marketing company.
+He was also running a sales and marketing company.
 Due to these successes, he was known by others in his local market to be a savvy entrepreneur who could effectively manage a business.
 “Having a good reputation in your local market is a great start,” Dave said.
 “We’re well-known in the community for the business we’ve done there.”

-A reputation of previous business success, even if it’s not in apartment investing, is a requirement prior to raising money.
+A reputation of previous business success, even if it’s not in apartment investing, is a requirement prior to raising private investment money.
 No one will entrust you with their hard-earned money without having the confidence that you can navigate the syndication niche.

 Step #2 – Tell Your Story